Espionage724/Linux-Stuff/README.md

-This project is outdated.
-Please visit https://gitlab.com/Espionage724/Linux for future changes!

-# Linux-Stuff
-Various commands I use to set Linux machines up.
-Feel free to do whatever with them.

-These files will eventually get organized better, but for now, please excuse the mess.
+The project here on GitHub is discontinued.
+All up-to-date and future notes related to my Linux configurations can be found on my wiki: https://wiki.realmofespionage.xyz